 Born 1775.
 Died 1817

-I'll summarise Shannon's notion and then contrast it with Jane Austen's notion (illustrated using extracts from Pride and Prejudice below).
+I'll summarise Shannon's notion and contrast it with Jane Austen's notion (illustrated using extracts from her novel Pride and Prejudice below).
 She was primarily concerned with useful information contents of various kinds, whereas Shannon, as illustrated above, was primarily concerned with mathematical properties of information vehicles.

 I'll try to explain the differences between their approaches, and contrast both of them with the views of Auletta et al. below who, like Shannon, regard information as something transmitted and received, though they focus more on the sender than the receiver.